 Place one drop of “3 in 1” oil into hole located on diving board hinge assembly.
 Place a drop of oil on the O-rings on either side of the hinge assembly to prevent deterioration of the rubber.

-Lift up the board - use multiple people!
+Lift up the board - use multiple people - be safe!
 Check the rubber rails on the bottom of the board for excessive wear and/or a smashed appearance.
 Issues typically develop first around the number 9 and 10 fulcrum adjustment position.
-Replace worn rails using new rails and two-part epoxy.
+Replace worn rails using new rails with two-part epoxy.